MinaFoundation/mina-fungible-token/mftb.md

   without needing to dynamically import 3rd party contract code.
 - **Forgo Deployment**: it should be possible to create custom token types without the deployment of a custom fungible token contract.
 Token types are just data after all; token-type-specific contracts––at least for would-be "standard" functionality––are unnecessary.
+By cutting out the unnecessary contract deployment step, we spare the developer of needing to generate and fund a new account for the contract.
 - **Extensible**: the `FungibleTokenbase` contract should offer all functionality necessary for a 3rd-party contract to become the admin and craft use-case-specific functionality.
 - **Scalability**: the contract should support concurrent transactions at scale.